-For this reason, your jobs in the IRI FieldShield data masking product (or IRI Voracity data management platform) can apply one or more additional techniques to obfuscate the data, while still keeping it accurate enough for research or marketing purposes.
+For this reason, your jobs in the IRI FieldShield data masking product (or IRI Voracity data management platform) can apply one or more additional techniques to genaralize these data values while still keeping them realistic and accurate enough for research or marketing purposes.
 Numeric blurring functions create random noise for specified age and date ranges.
 Bucketing functions that generalize the values into broader categories also anonymize quasi-identifiers.

-In the example below, specific ages are bucketed into decade groups, multiple marital status attributes are combined into two broader categories in a defined condition, educational attainments are simplified through a new set lookup file, and all occupations were explicitly redacted in place.
+In the example job specification shown below, specific ages are bucketed into decade groups, multiple marital status attributes are combined into two broader categories in a defined condition, educational attainments are simplified through a new set lookup file, and all occupations were explicitly redacted in place.